| The OutlookMEXICO CITY The buck stops nowhere. At least that's how it seems in Latin

 Hausmann, former chief economist of the Inter-American Development

+Bank.
 But whether the dollar becomes the euro of the Americas will

 depend on how Ecuador and El Salvador fare.
 So far, gambles appear